emondek/emondek.github.io/about.md

 permalink: /about/
 ---

-Thanks for spending a minute on my blog!
-Here's a little background info...

-I'm a Cloud Solution Architect at Microsoft where I've been working with Azure for the past 5+ years.
-I work with organizations of all sizes helping them to adopt Azure and related cloud technologies.
-My background is in software engineering but I've spent more time than I care to admit digging into virtualization, networking and storage technologies since they're such a fundamental part of most organization's shift to public cloud.
-I'm bullish on PaaS and feel strongly that it can help organizations focus more time on designing great software and less on managing the underlying infrastructure.
+A little background ...

+I'm a freelance Cloud Architect focused on Microsoft Azure training and consulting.
+I've been working with Azure since February 2010 when it was first released.
+I have experience working with organizations of all sizes, helping them architect, design, implement, and deploy Azure solutions.
+Much of my work has focused on Azure governance and foundational best practices including identity, security, hybrid networking, management, monitoring, and DevOps.

+I'm also a Microsoft Certified Trainer (MCT) with experience delivering Azure courses covering fundamentals, architecture, design, and administration-related topics.

+Please feel free to contact me if I can assist with any Azure-related work.

 ### More Information

 I graduated from the University of Illinois with a BS in Computer Science.
-I live in Naperville, IL with my wife and two children.
-And when I find the time, I enjoy brewing a good batch of beer.
+I live in Naperville, IL with my wife.
+And when I find the time, I enjoy brewing beer and making cider.

 ### Contact me